Who's on First?: Sketch

 The names given in the routine for the players at each position are:

-The name of the shortstop is not given until the very end of the routine and the right fielder is never identified.
+The name of the shortstop is not given until the very end of the routine and the right fielder is never named.
 In the Selchow and Righter board game, the right fielder's name is "Nobody".

 At one point in the routine, Costello thinks that the first baseman is named "Naturally":

-Abbott's explanations leave Costello hopelessly confused and infuriated, until the end of the routine when Costello appears to parody Abbott by saying what appears to be gibberish to him, accidentally getting it right:
+Abbott's explanations leave Costello hopelessly confused and infuriated.
+At two points in the routine Costello appears to parody Abbott by saying what appears to be gibberish to him, but inadvertently gets it right: